eronscode/wildlife-app/README.md

   While the existing design system served its purpose in this mini-app, leveraging a comprehensive design system would significantly enhance the visual appeal of the application.
 Given more time, I would utilize tools like Figma to create prototypes of layouts, colors, and components, including their various states, before implementing the design with Tailwind CSS.

-- **Adding Pagination for Search Results**: If i had more time, i'd client side pagination for results more than 50 since the api doesn't support server side pagination.
+- **Adding Pagination for Search Results**: If i had more time, i'd implement client side pagination for results more than 50 items since the api doesn't support server side pagination.

-- **Imagess** - Images are quite important in any application as it gives more life and description to an entity.
+- **Images** - Images are quite important in any application as it gives more life and description to an entity.
 Currently the API doesn't include pictures of the animal.
 Maybe calling an external service based on the name of the animal to display a picture can be done.

 2. **Writing Tests** - Unfortunately there was no much time to write more unit tests and e2e test in the project.
 Writing test is very important as it as it helps to validate that all visible aspects of the product is functional and ready for production.
 If i had more time, i'd ensure all test cases are covered.